About the Site, and Frequently Asked Questions (FAQ)

 If the account hasn't been activated, please e-mail us and we can confirm it for you.

-If you are the first person to use the e-mail address, you will be able to register at the following address:
+If you will be the first person to register on the Training Portal, you will be able to do so at the following address:

 https://safeguardingtraining.cofeportal.org/login/signup.php